Welcome to today's edition of the Rush 24-7 podcast.

 So they're chalking it up early daylight savings time.

-My rear end early daylight savings time.
+My rear end, early daylight savings time.

 Try the shows suck, maybe, and you might get an answer.

-Yes, yes, yeah, we've got the audio coming up of Barack Obama uh yesterday on the campaign trails in Richmond, Virginia, and overstated by a factor of 1,000.
+Yes, yes, yeah, we've got the audio coming up of Barack Obama yesterday on the campaign trails in Richmond, Virginia, and overstated by a factor of 1,000.

 I think he's just tired.

-He's tired out there, a little fatigued, uh, and uh they they they they correct it.
+He's tired out there, a little fatigued.

 The most interesting thing I can't show you because it's on the video.

-The most interesting thing about Obama saying that 10,000 people died uh when an entire town was destroyed is that some of the Nimrods in the audience are nodding in agreement.
+The most interesting thing about Obama saying that 10,000 people died when an entire town was destroyed is that some of the Nimrods in the audience are nodding in agreement.

-It's like that poll 35% of Democrats think that Bush knew about 9-11.
+It's like that poll, 35% of Democrats think that Bush knew about 9-11.

 How in the world do you possibly understand that in a country like this?

-By the way, I mentioned uh Katie Courick, she's not the only one.
+By the way, I mentioned Katie Couric.

-Uh PMS NBC number cable networks doing everything they can to downplay the attempted murder, terrorist acts against hundreds of soldiers at Fort Dix in New Jersey and others.
+PMS NBC number cable networks doing everything they can to downplay the attempted murder, terrorist acts against hundreds of soldiers at Fort Dix in New Jersey and others.

-Reasonable questions about this episode versus liberal questions.
+And I'd like to give a little exercise here: reasonable questions about this episode versus liberal questions.

 Here are just three reasonable questions about this.